 The purpose of the system is to align the remuneration structure with the medium-term and sustainable performance of the company with due regard to risks.
-The Board of Managing Directors makes decisions on the remuneration system and sets the amount of individual target bonuses for each Risk Taker.
+Decisions regarding the remuneration system are made by the entire Board of Managing Directors of LBBW in addition to setting the amount of individual target bonuses for each Risk Taker.
 Decisions regarding the individual adjustment of fixed remuneration and target achievement within performance management are made by the responsible managers.
-The structuring of the remuneration systems entails involvement of the Remuneration Officer and the Control Units together with the staff council within the framework of its co-determination rights.
+The structuring of the remuneration systems entails involvement of the Remuneration Officer and the Control Units together with the Staff Council within the framework of its co-determination rights.